outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 	- alternative index to system/object indexes
 	- indexing objects in a system by intent allows for quick optimization
+	- this kind of analysis is useful for finding bugs
+		- if a function's lines are indexed by intent, it's clearer when an intent has already been handled or when there's a reversal or gap in logical flow

+## Logic Analysis

+	- automating the selection, position, optimization, & implementation of logical rules is possible with this analysis

+	- if the following code appears in this order:

+		if variable1 is None:
+			return False
+		return operation(variable1)

+		- variable1 is not checked for False (theres a gap in enforcement between the None & False definitions) so the operation could fail

+		if variable1 <= 0:
+			return False
+		return int(variable1)

+		- theres a potential gap in enforcement of data type, where variable1 might not be an integer even if its positive

+		if not variable1:
+			return False
+		if variable1:

+		- there's an unnecessary condition which is invalidated by prior code (if variable1 is not defined, it would never get to the third line, so the third line is unnecesary)

+		if not variable1:
+			return False
+		if variable1:

 ## Variance Analysis